Highlights

 - Ascent: 695 Metres Approx.

 After setting off from your accommodation, you’ll ride south along the coast to the very tip of the island of Sant’Antico.
-Here you’ll climb up to the lighthouse of Capo Sperone where you’ll enjoy the panoramic view on the island’s coast and hilly inland.
-You’ll then descend onto the cape itself, which marks the true start of your Cape-to-Cape journey.
+Here you’ll climb up to Capo Sperone where you’ll enjoy the panoramic view on the island’s coast and hilly inland.
+This marks the true start of your Cape-to-Cape journey.
 Your route then takes you along quiet roads and gravel tracks north again to the town of Sant’Antioco and past the Roman bridge that once connected the island to the Sardinian mainland.

 After crossing the bridge you’ll ride through the local salt works to the Porto Botte Lagoon.
 Along the way you should be able to spot flamingoes feeding in the shallow water, as well as many other species of wetland birds.
 Cycling on gravel tracks and along sandy beaches you’ll arrive at Porto Pino.
 After a short break to admire the beautiful white beaches, you’ll cycle the last short stretch along the Porto Pino Lagoon to your accommodation in Sant’Anna Arresi, where you’ll have the time for a cold beer before sitting down for dinner.